 Application Process and Deadlines

 Your complete application must be received by midnight on the stated priority deadline to be considered a priority application.
-Each program has its own priority deadline for each term listed on its program overview webpage; the table below is a reference of what the priority deadline is typically for a given term.
+Each program has its own priority deadline for each term listed on its program overview web page; the table below is a reference of what the priority deadline is typically for a given term.
 We anticipate that the priority deadlines will remain the same for 2019-2020.
 Students will be notified of their application status within one month of the priority deadline.

 | Summer 2019

 ||February 1, 2019

 | Fall 2019

 ||varies by program